mabirhire1/aws-kcvpc-setup/README.md

 4. Add inbound rules:
    - Allow HTTP (port 80) from 0.0.0.0/0
    - Allow HTTPS (port 443) from 0.0.0.0/0
-   - Allow SSH (port 22) from your IP
+   - Allow SSH (port 22) from your computer IP address
    - Allow ephemeral ports (1024-65535) from 0.0.0.0/0
 5. Add outbound rules:
    - Allow all traffic to 0.0.0.0/0